njoyard/ist/src/doc.markdown

 var template = ist('h1 "{{ title }}"');
 ```

-The variable `template` in the examples above is a compiled template.
-Passing a
+The variable `template` in the examples above is called a compiled template.
-context object to the `render()` method of a compiled template renders it into a
+Passing a context object to the `render()` method of a compiled template renders
-DOM node tree.
+it into a DOM node tree.

 ```js
 var context = {